 We want Tech Central to be the world’s most sustainable, inclusive and welcoming innovation district for tech companies, talent and investors.

-Learn more about where the Tech Central journey began: Read the Sydney Innovation and Technology Precinct Panel Report (2018) (PDF, 3.4MB) and the Camperdown-Ultimo Collaboration Area Place Strategy (2018) (PDF, 8MB)
+- Learn more about where the Tech Central journey began - read the Sydney Innovation and Technology Precinct Panel Report (2018) (PDF, 3.4MB) and the Camperdown-Ultimo Collaboration Area Place Strategy (2018) (PDF, 8MB)